NOAA-GSL/-geoflow-data-converter/README.md

 - `README.md`: Installation and usage instructions
 - `README-json.md`: How to configure the input `.json` that contains spefications for various meta-data needed to run the converter
 - `README-vapor.md`: How to use NCAR's Vapor tool to read GeoFLOW UGRID files
-- `test-data`: Example test datasets for 2D and 3D spherical data, and for box grid data (for each example, contains the UGRID JSON configuration file, the input GeoFLOW dataset folder and an expected output folder with the converted NetCDF UGRID files)
+- `test-data`: Example test datasets for 2D and 3D spherical data and for box grid data.
+For each example, there is an input `.json` file, an input folder with the GeoFLOW-formatted data files, and an expected output folder with the converted NetCDF UGRID-compliant `.nc` files.
 - `TODO.md`: A list of future improvements to the code

 # Installation and Usage